breki/TimeSlack/kotlin/SlackerTime-todo.md

+- extract a new identity: FlowStep
+    - introduce FlowLog instead of ActivitiesLog, which is constructed when the flow is started and then filled with time points
+    - three types of steps

 - we will need to model the ActivityLog to support dynamic activities
+    - does it really need to support history?

 - extract a model for presenting the current activity information
     - introduce the model implementation for dynamic activity